tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the code repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2022/09/03 1.5.14
+- Version 1.5.14
+- switch to No OTA memory model due to code size
+- switch to 2.0.4
+- bug fix for PurpleHat SpeedMagic when using imperial dimensions
+- adding grade and superelevation data to PurpleHat from Stick IMU

 2022/07/31
 - Version 1.5.13
 - Official support for WiThrottle and RedHat++ Shield